ricardoauribe/nutrition_java/README.md

 ## Testing

-Testing is configured with Junit 5
+Testing is configured with Junit 5 and Mockito

 To run the test suite execute: